Events & Trips

 Friday evening registration beings at 5 PM at Mile Branch Park

 Saturday morning canoe and kayak shuttles leave Mile Branch Park at 9 AM

 Saturday evening program and dinner begins at 6 PM

-Price includes transportation, guided tour, riverside cookout Friday night and BBQ dinner for Saturday night.
+Price includes transportation, guided tour, BBQ Friday night and chili for Saturday night.
 Price does not include canoe or kayak.
 You can register for a canoe when you register for the trip.
 Pre-purchasing is suggested.
 Details to follow.

 Day paddlers (2 days of shuttle support, a naturalist guided paddle, BBQ dinner, bluegrass concert, and a Georgia Conservancy membership):